Unity-Technologies/ml-agents/docs/Using-Tensorboard.md

 1. Open a terminal or console window:
 1. Navigate to the directory where the ML-Agents Toolkit is installed.
-1. From the command line run: `tensorboard --logdir=results --port=6006`
+1. From the command line run: `tensorboard --logdir results --port 6006`
 1. Open a browser window and navigate to [localhost:6006](http://localhost:6006).